BuriedInTheGround/unsafe-scaffold/understanding-cryptography/ch2/ch2.md

 Using the OTP, with the said CD-ROM with capacity of 1Gbyte to store the key, has the following implications:
-- once the every bit of the key stream contained into the CD is used for encryption, a completely new key must be generated;
+- once every bit of the key stream contained into the CD is used for encryption, a completely new key must be generated;
 - the CD containing the key must be kept in a safe place, even after its use for encrypting;